Offices Nationwide

 We're qualified in asbestos refurbishment, management and demolition surveys for industrial, commercial and domestic buildings covering the UK.
 Where required can also undertake a Commercial EPC in a cost-effective package.

-All of our surveyors are holders of the BOHS (British Occupational Hygiene Society) P402 qualification - the statutory proficiency certificate in 'Building Surveys and Bulk Sampling for Asbestos'.
-E2 Consultants have a professional and friendly approach and our surveying team are here to help.
-We will work with you to create a cost-effective method and approach to your situation, to speak to one our consultants call now on 0800 043 8100 or send your query to Asbestos-Survey@e2consultants.co.uk.
+Each member of our asbestos team are holders of the BOHS (British Occupational Hygiene Society) P402 qualification - the statutory proficiency certificate in 'Building Surveys and Bulk Sampling for Asbestos'.
+Our experienced and professional consultants are here to help so if you have any queries please call us on 0800 043 8100 or send your query to Asbestos-Survey@e2consultants.co.uk.

 Company No. 06728970